DLXPlugins/highlight-and-share/README.md

 A WordPress plugin for highlighting text and sharing it via Twitter or Facebook (<a href="https://wordpress.org/plugins/highlight-and-share/">Now available on WordPress.org!</a>).

-Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook is also present when highlighting text as a convenience.
+SA WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.

-This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).
+Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
+However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.

 If you have a feature request, please add an issue.